 He walked over and bent down, placing a hand on his son’s shoulder.
 “Hey, what’s wrong, kiddo?” he asked.
 “Why are you out of bed?”

 Six-year-old Liam looked up at him with tearful brown eyes.
 “My nightlight broke, Daddy,” he said.
 “And it’s really dark and I’m scared.”
 He sniffled again.

-“Come here,” Connor said, pulling Liam into his arms and shifting so they faced the dining room.
+“Come here,” Connor said, pulling his son into his arms and shifting so they faced the dining room.
 “Shh, it’s okay.
 You’re okay.”

 “I wish I was brave like you, Daddy,” Liam said with a hiccup.
 Connor smiled a little and looked down at him.

 “I’m scared of the dark too, Liam.”

 Liam looked up at him, surprised.
 “But you’re a police officer,” he said.
 “You’re not scared ‘cause you fight bad guys and bad guys are more scary!”